 An employee who wishes to donate sick leave to another employee will complete the Sick Leave Direct Donation – Donor Form and submit the form to Engineering Human Resources.

 The request will be reviewed to confirm eligibility.
 Upon approval the Sick Leave Direct Donation – Recipient Form will be provided to the recipient with the request for medical certification to determine medical emergency.

-Approved sick leave donations will be processed in LeaveTraq and notification to both the donor and the recipient will be provided.
+Notification of approved sick leave donations will be issued to both the donor and the recipient.

 Have a Question?
 Let's get in touch.
 Click here to contact us.